Associate Professor, Director

 Undergraduate, Lab Manager

-Austin is a third-year undergraduate student double-majoring in Psychology and Business Economics at the University of California, Irvine.
+Austin is a fourth-year undergraduate student double-majoring in Psychology and Business Economics at the University of California, Irvine.
 His interests include social psychology, developmental psychology, and organizational psychology.
 He is passionate about helping others thrive in the workplace and aspires to pursue a career in I/O psychology.
 Through the Child Narratives Lab, he hopes to gain valuable experience with research and data analytics as well as a better understanding of cognitive development in children.

 Undergraduate, Lab Manager

-Elaine is a second-year undergraduate student majoring in Psychology, B.S. at the University of California, Irvine.
+Elaine is a third-year undergraduate student majoring in Psychology, B.S. at the University of California, Irvine.
 Her interests are clinical psychology, counseling, mental health, and working with children.
 She hopes to pursue a degree in clinical psychology and explore the field of psychology.
 Through the Child Narratives lab, she hopes to gain research experience and develop further insight in children's cognitive development.

 Undergraduate, Lab Manager

-Kiara is a second-year undergraduate student majoring in Psychology at the University of California, Irvine.
+Kiara is a third-year undergraduate student majoring in Psychology at the University of California, Irvine.
 She is interested in developmental and clinical psychology as well as the overlap with the legal system.
 After graduation, she aims to pursue a career in clinical psychology as a licensed therapist.
 She hopes to gain hands-on experience and contribute to the important research surrounding child development in the Child Narratives Lab.

 Undergraduate